9 Underdog Nations and Their Memorable Olympic Performances

 Of the athletes invited into the training program, three managed to qualify for the Olympics.
 On the men’s side, Shiva Keshavan of India finished 28th with a sled made from eight-year-old spare parts, while Patrick Singleton of Bermuda placed 27th out of 34 competitors.
 (Singleton is perhaps best known for wearing Bermuda shorts in 17-degree weather at the Salt Lake City Opening Ceremonies.)
 On the women’s side, Venezuela’s Iginia Boccalandro Valentina finished 28th out of 30.

 All three have returned to the Olympics and inspired further Olympic participation from the tropics.
 By 2002, the program qualified participants in the sliding sports from Brazil, Trinidad and Tobago, Mexico, and the Virgin Islands.
-Among the new tropical Olympians were 48-year old Venezuelan Warner Hoegger and his 17-year old son (the oldest and youngest competitors in the field), who made history as the first father and son to compete at the same Olympic event.
+Among the new tropical Olympians were 48-year-old Venezuelan Warner Hoegger and his 17-year-old son, Christopher (the oldest and youngest competitors in the field), who made history as the first father and son to compete at the same modern Olympic event.

 When the International Olympic Committee (IOC) allowed each nation to send up to two swimmers to the Olympics regardless of qualifying team, Eric Moussambani of Equatorial Guinea volunteered.